bucketfulofsunshine/bfs-reactivity-pack/reactivitypack/README.md

 ## CHANGELOG

-* 20241031 - Nightly.
+20241031 - Nightly.

-(BG2EE) Added option for druids and rangers to recognize Guril Berries and offer alternatives for Rose to consider.
+* (BG2EE) Added option for druids and rangers to recognize Guril Berries and offer alternatives for Rose to consider.

+20241107 - Nightly

+* (BGEE) Druid / Ranger can talk down Rats with Reevor (currently crashing / not fully working).

+* (BGEE) Mage CHARNAME can call Tranzig out.

+* (BGEE) Blackguard, Berserker, Barbarian or Half-Orc CHARNAME can intimidate Karlat.

+* (BGEE) Bard CHARNAME can ask to perform at the Friendly Arm Inn (need to expand to other inns & BG2EE).

+* (BGEE) [4th wall] Elf & Half-Elf CHARNAME can ask Winthrop about his clean inn comment.

+20241108 - Nightly

+* (BGEE) Removed the ratties because they aren't playing nice.
+Reevor wins - for now.

+* (BGEE) Wizard Slayers, Blackguards and Paladins can interject during Edwin's recruitment.

+* (BGEE) Blackguards can be edgelords with Dorn.

+* (BGEE) Thieves get a discount with Black Lily (not fully implemented yet).

 ## FUTURE PLANS

-* (BG1EE) Add an option in the Feldepost Inn to proclaim you're also a mage.
-No more *'You're a mage?
-We don't want trouble with a mage!'* We have a mage too!
-It's duel time!
 * (BG2EE) Add option for clerics of Lathander to recognize aspects of him in Amaunator.
 * (BG2EE) Add option, if the player has more than X amount of gold, to comment as such in the Mithrest Inn.
 The nobles will still look down on you but, hey, at least you're rich!